cwdrunner/faasdemo/README.md

 Issue #2 - Since the faascli commands are run on the laptop and not one of the pis that are part of the cluster you have to make sure the faas gateway host in the cluster is part of the deployment.
 Many tutorials us 127.0.0.1 or localhost as the gateway address.
 Don't do it.

+## Ansible Tower Project
+Now that the first OpenFaas functions have been deployed manually, this project will evolve into deploying, monitoring, and undeploying the functions using Ansible towner installed on the HP laptop.